implicitsurfaces/polymorph/polymorph-num/README.md

 As well as `Parameter` nodes, there are now `Observation` nodes.
 Parameter nodes are for unknown values that we want the optimizer to find.
 They are not named, and their creation is generally encapsulated because the parameterization is an implementation detail of the model.
 Observation nodes are for values that are known at any point in time, but will change rapidly and interactively (dragging a point, moving a slider).
-They are named (eg, `ops.observation("mouse_x")`).
+They are named (a canonical example would be `ops.observation("mouse_x")`).
+It's expected that these will be created more at the top level where the names are known and known to be unique.

 After you create a node graph with parameters and (optionally) observations, you need to: